 How to Withdraw from a Berklee College of Music Course

 After the deadline to drop a course has passed, students may withdraw from a course by submitting a Withdrawal from Courses form (login required).
 A withdrawn course will remain on a transcript with a grade of "W" (Withdrawn) and is not eligible for a tuition refund or a replacement course.

 Please note: Withdrawn courses are considered attempted courses and, as such, may affect a student’s satisfactory academic progress.
 Withdrawn courses are not considered when calculating a student’s GPA.
 If you receive financial aid or veterans’ benefits, withdrawal from a course(s) may reduce your eligibility for aid.
 If you are an international student, withdrawal from a course(s) may jeopardize your F-1 Visa status.

 How to Withdraw from the College

 Students who wish to withdraw from the college anytime after completing the check-in process are required to complete a Withdrawal from the College form in order to be officially withdrawn from the term.
 There are three locations to do this:

-- U.S. citizens (or permanent residents) who are withdrawing from the college for any nonmedical reason must either schedule an appointment with their academic advisor, meet with an advisor during advising drop-ins, or schedule an appointment with Student Advising and Success.
+- U.S. citizens (or permanent residents) who are withdrawing from the college for any nonmedical reason must either schedule an appointment with their success advisor, meet with an advisor during advising drop-ins, or schedule an appointment with Student Success.

-- U.S. citizens (or permanent residents) who are withdrawing from the college for any medical reason must have medical documentation providing the need, and schedule an appointment with a designated Health and Wellness staff member by calling 617-747-2310.
+- U.S. citizens (or permanent residents) who are withdrawing from the college for any medical reason must have medical documentation providing the need, and schedule an appointment with Jeff Klug or their success advisor.

 - International students withdrawing from the college for either medical or nonmedical reasons must schedule an appointment with their international advisor.
 Please note that international students in F-1 status may affect their immigration status by withdrawing from the college.

 Other Refund Information